 In the grand scheme of things, I try to remind myself that he is home, his homework is done, and he’s happy and engaged.
-He’s the full package of great son, so he comes late and eats cold food for dinner, is it really that bad?
+He’s the full package of a great son, so he comes late and eats cold food for dinner, is it really that bad?

 I get regularly upset when I’m so busy in my own world, doing things for my family, and then I look up and realize he has been at it for hours.

 How does a person spend hours upon hours playing a video game on a monitor with headphones yelling at their friends?
 It’s weird.
 I don’t get it.
 It’s not my thing, and I could never do it.
 I just don’t like video games and screens and virtual crap.
-I could easily get lost in a good book or binge watch Netflix for hours and hours.
+I could easily get lost in a good book or binge-watch Netflix for hours and hours.

-So how is me watching Netflix for hours acceptable while his playing Fortnite isn’t, because I don’t get it?
+So how is me watching Netflix for hours acceptable while his playing Fortnite isn’t because I don’t get it?